dmerejkowsky/blog/content/en/post/0110-python-tests-tips.md

     ....
 ```

-There are two advantages with this approach:
+There are two advantages to this approach:

-* It can be helpful to have a human readable description of what the test is supposed to be doing when reading the implementation of the code - like any docstring
+* It can be helpful to have a human-readable description of what the test is supposed to be doing when reading the implementation of the code - like any docstring
 * Since pytest displays the entire block of the function block that caused the assertion to fail, you get a reminder of what the test was about when reading the failure message.

 # Reflections on the last tip